buildit/twig-api-wrapper/README.md

 ## Contributing

 Feel free to update/add methods as needed.
-This package is published on npm under the @buidit organization.
+This package is published on npm under the @buildit organization.
 Write unit/e2e tests as appropriate then version and publish.
 Since these are mostly just wrappers around API calls, I found it was more useful to write e2e tests for most methods.

 ```Shell
 npm version major | minor | patch